FastComments/fastcomments-docs/src/content/guides/multiple-sites/items/from-name-email-logo.md

 ### When Customizing The `From Domain`

+If you customize the `From Domain`, Email providers and clients need to know that FastComments is authorized to send emails on your behalf.
+Otherwise, defining the `From Domain` and not following the below steps likely will result in emails going to spam.

+#### 1. Setup SPF

 To allow FastComments to securely send email as your domain, ensure you add an SPF record that allows us to do so.

 Ensure there are SPF records to allow `mail.fastcomments.com` and `sib.fastcomments.com` to send mail as your domain.

 Some more information on how to do this is here: https://mailtrap.io/blog/multiple-spf-records/

+#### 2. Setup DKIM

+In addition to SPF, you should set up DKIM.
+Once your DNS configuration is ready, [invoke the API](/guide-api#domain-config-structure) to define your DKIM configuration.

 ### When using SSO, the unsubscribe features used in emails and notifications can be customized [via the DomainConfigs API](/guide-api#domain-config-structure).